iUnstable0/HttpProxyService/README.md

 Copy your app URL, you will need this later.

 ![Screen Shot 2564-11-13 at 11 41 55 AM](https://user-images.githubusercontent.com/46888825/141605979-11a0774b-11fc-481d-adfa-40d094a11682.png)
+ -->

 # Environment Variables Setup

-Click [here](https://dashboard.heroku.com/apps) (https://dashboard.heroku.com/apps) to go to your [Heroku](https://www.heroku.com) account [dashboard](https://dashboard.heroku.com/apps)
+- Click [here](https://dashboard.heroku.com/apps) to go to your [Heroku](https://www.heroku.com) account [dashboard](https://dashboard.heroku.com/apps) (https://dashboard.heroku.com/apps)

-Click on your app
+- Click on your app

 ![Screen Shot 2564-11-13 at 11 56 30 AM](https://user-images.githubusercontent.com/46888825/141606204-42a6f873-99a3-466b-9f4c-b585c56d3f6a.png)

-Click `Settings`
+- Click `Settings`

 ![Screen Shot 2564-11-13 at 6 17 06 PM](https://user-images.githubusercontent.com/46888825/141636176-b8add2da-23dd-48c6-8bab-c7813b207465.png)

-Click `Reveal Config Vars`
+- Click `Reveal Config Vars`

 ![Screen Shot 2564-11-13 at 6 18 11 PM](https://user-images.githubusercontent.com/46888825/141636578-1c56cfcb-a0fa-4dc2-835b-79f12155f696.png)

-Type your user in the `Key` box and paste your [Roblox](https://www.roblox.com) account cookie inside the `Value` box (You will need this for authentication)
+- Type your user in the `Key` box and paste your [Roblox](https://www.roblox.com) account cookie inside the `Value` box (You will need this for authentication)

-*Notes: Your user name cannot be `PORT` because it will break the code*
+_Notes: Your user name cannot be `PORT` because it will break the code_

 ![Screen Shot 2564-11-13 at 6 26 16 PM](https://user-images.githubusercontent.com/46888825/141641856-f90e2fa1-3972-4537-a993-e64652e48730.png)

 ![Screen Shot 2564-11-14 at 7 39 20 AM](https://user-images.githubusercontent.com/46888825/141663252-65c5d983-343c-4dc7-8576-78152a6e0e9a.png)

-You can add multiple users.
+- You can add multiple users.

 ![Screen Shot 2564-11-14 at 7 39 47 AM](https://user-images.githubusercontent.com/46888825/141663257-52946684-7dac-4024-ac38-7073e3b204cb.png)

-*Notes: You need to put your full cookie including the _|WARNING*
+_Notes: You need to put your full cookie including the \_|WARNING_

-Now follow the same steps but type in `password` in the `Key` box and type in your password in the `Value` box (This password will be used to lock your app)
+- Now follow the same steps but type in `password` in the `Key` box and type in your password in the `Value` box (This password will be used to lock your app)

-You can also use [this website](https://1password.com/password-generator/) (https://1password.com/password-generator/) to generate secure passwords.
+- You can also use [this website](https://1password.com/password-generator/) (https://1password.com/password-generator/) to generate secure passwords.

 ![Screen Shot 2564-11-14 at 7 40 00 AM](https://user-images.githubusercontent.com/46888825/141663293-ba2ae7f4-fe1b-4ea4-9de4-419705d4a67e.png)

-*Notes: Your password must contain only underscores, letters (a-z), and numbers to prevent problems.*
+_Notes: Your password must contain only underscores, letters (a-z), and numbers to prevent problems._

-Head over to `Deploy`
+- Head over to `Deploy`

 ![Screen Shot 2564-11-14 at 7 40 12 AM](https://user-images.githubusercontent.com/46888825/141663279-b7f24fc7-c8fd-4ada-b655-a454a967e907.png)

-Scroll down and click `Deploy Branch`
+- Scroll down and click `Deploy Branch`

 ![Screen Shot 2564-11-13 at 6 29 28 PM](https://user-images.githubusercontent.com/46888825/141642143-5143e42c-8ffd-49ad-888e-17d1375d3082.png)

-Now, wait until [Heroku](https://www.heroku.com) finishes deploying your app.
+- Now, wait until [Heroku](https://www.heroku.com) finishes deploying your app.

-*Notes: Your [Roblox](https://www.roblox.com) cookie resets every time you log in/out of your account.
-If you want to use your alt account cookie then open incognito mode and login into your alt account, get your cookie, and close the window so your cookie won't reset.*
+_Notes: Your [Roblox](https://www.roblox.com) cookie resets every time you log in/out of your account.
+If you want to use your alt account cookie then open incognito mode and login into your alt account, get your cookie, and close the window so your cookie won't reset._

-*Every time you update/add/delete a config var, you will have to deploy your app again for the changes to take effect.*
+_Every time you update/add/delete a config var, you will have to deploy your app again for the changes to take effect EVEN if you have Automatic Deployment enabled._

 # Game Setup

-Create a new [ModuleScript](https://developer.roblox.com/en-us/api-reference/class/ModuleScript) in [ServerStorage](https://developer.roblox.com/en-us/api-reference/class/ServerStorage) and rename it to `HttpProxyService`
+- Create a new [ModuleScript](https://developer.roblox.com/en-us/api-reference/class/ModuleScript) in [ServerStorage](https://developer.roblox.com/en-us/api-reference/class/ServerStorage) and rename it to `HttpProxyService`

-Replace the code inside your [ModuleScript](https://developer.roblox.com/en-us/api-reference/class/ModuleScript) with this [code](https://github.com/Unstable0/HttpProxyService/blob/main/HttpProxyService.lua) (https://github.com/Unstable0/HttpProxyService/blob/main/HttpProxyService.lua)
+- Replace the code inside your [ModuleScript](https://developer.roblox.com/en-us/api-reference/class/ModuleScript) with this [code](https://github.com/Unstable0/HttpProxyService/blob/main/HttpProxyService.lua) (https://github.com/Unstable0/HttpProxyService/blob/main/HttpProxyService.lua)

-Go to line 5 where it says `local Url = ""`
+- Go to line 5 where it says `local Url = ""`

 ![Screen Shot 2564-11-12 at 4 56 37 PM](https://user-images.githubusercontent.com/46888825/141448026-e9bb49d6-187d-4f01-9c02-6633339e38ab.png)

-Paste your [Heroku](https://www.heroku.com) app URL that you copied earlier.
+- Paste your [Heroku](https://www.heroku.com) app URL that you copied earlier.

 ![Screen Shot 2564-11-13 at 11 41 55 AM](https://user-images.githubusercontent.com/46888825/141606335-452e3f12-0f8d-4bbb-8c5b-630079a03bac.png)